ilyasoghlu/deliver/README.md

                         - disableTransitionOnChange
                 - also install
                     - npm i @radix-ui/react-icons (optional, in my case icons didn't work)

         - SocialLinks
-        - Logo
-        - NavBar
-            - imports:
-                - Container
-                - Logo
-                    - imports:
-                        - Button from ui/button
-                        - Link from next/link

-                - SocialLinks
-                - Separator
-                - Links
+        - NavBarDropDown
+            - this component will be visible only in mobile or tablet version
-                    - create utils/links
+            - import links from utils/links
-                    -
-                - NavSearch
+            - import DropdownMenu
         - NavSearch
     - footer
         - Footer